expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 title: Cellular
 ---

-Provides information about the user’s cellular service provider, such as its unique identifier, cellular connection type, and whether it allows VoIP calls on its network.
+Provides information about the user’s cellular service provider, such as its unique identifier, cellular connection type and whether it allows VoIP calls on its network.

 Note: On iOS simulator, cellular network information cannot be retrieved.